Blue Chip Stocks

 Compare several high-quality stocks and decide which ones to invest in based on your stock evaluations and personal investment goals.

-Diversify your portfolio to different sectors, including finance, manufacturing, consumer, utilities, commodities and resources to reduce risks.
+To reduce risks, diversify your portfolio into different sectors, including finance, manufacturing, consumer, utilities, commodities, and resources.

-No. Blue chips may be lower-risk investments but they are still vulnerable to market risks as well as company-specific risks.
+No. Blue chips may be lower-risk investments, but they are still vulnerable to market risks and company-specific risks.
 A market sell-off can lead to a sell-off of blue-chip stocks.
-Companies in highly-cyclical industries such as tourism or with high fixed costs such as manufacturing and airlines can face credit-default risks during a prolonged economic recession.
+Companies in highly cyclical industries, such as tourism, or with high fixed costs, such as manufacturing and airlines, can face credit-default risks during a prolonged economic recession.

-Blue-chip stocks are generally considered good investments for people looking to build wealth in a steady, relatively low-risk manner, as they focus on dividends.
+Blue-chip stocks are generally considered good investments for people looking to build wealth steadily, relatively low-risk, as they focus on dividends.
 Dividends supply you with a steady stream of income for funding purposes such as retirement.

 Blue chips, however, aren’t all that appealing to those trying to accumulate capital quickly or those with a higher risk tolerance.
-Such investors will opt for growth stocks as these are expected to grow faster than the market.
+Such investors will opt for growth stocks, which are expected to grow faster than the market.
 Growth stocks generally do not pay dividends but reinvest their earnings in the business to accelerate growth.
 When investors invest in growth stocks, they anticipate that they will benefit from capital appreciation when they eventually sell off their shares.

 Related Terms